junjun99/junjun.github.io/_posts/2019-08-02-advanced_linux_commands.md

 Linux:
 `find <SOURCE_DIR> -mindepth 1 -maxdepth 1 ! -name '<>PATTERN' -print0 | shuf -n <FILE_COUNT> -z | xargs -0  cp -t <TARGET_DIR>`

-You can even tweak these commands so that you can copy N random **lines** from one file to another in those cases where all your data is in one file.
+You can even tweak these commands so that you can copy N random **lines** from one file to another .
+Useful in those cases where all your data is in one file.(*Hint:* 🐱)

 &nbsp;
-*Hint: 🐱*
+&nbsp;
 &nbsp;